eurusik/ngx-autofocus/projects/ngx-autofocus/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please create an issue or pull request on Git clone https://github.com/eurusik/ngx-autofocus.git
+Please create an issue or pull request on GitHub: https://github.com/eurusik/ngx-autofocus